cs-util-com/MathMarauders/v2Spec.md

 * **Culling:** frustum + CPU early-out > 65 m behind camera.
 * **Spawn:** deterministic from run seed.

+### 7.5 Obstacles & Straggler Culling

+* **Rocks:** Low-poly gumdrop rocks (≤150 tris) intermittently hug the divider with a 0.5 m buffer; they appear on seeded intervals independent of props.
+* **Avoidance:** Player flock pathing treats obstacles as soft-collide volumes—agents slide along them but remain within lane bounds.
+* **Straggler rule:** Any unit that drifts outside the lane or stays beyond the buffer for >2 s is despawned with a subtle dissolve so the formation stays tight.

 ## 8) Performance Guards & Feature Flags

 * **FPS monitor:** rolling avg over 2 s.